 - Blundell's Prep recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010 - Some pupils may also have SEN and may have a statement (EHCP) or Social Emotional and Mental Health Plan (SEMH) which brings together their special education provision and ensures that the SEND Code of Practice (2014) is followed. - When an SEMH plan is written by the SENDCO and supported by the designated medical officer, Andy Southgate and the Safeguarding Officer (SPH)
+Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010 - Some pupils may also have SEND and may have a statement (EHCP) or Social Emotional and Mental Health Plan (SEMH) which brings together their special education provision and ensures that the SEND Code of Practice (2014) is followed. - When an SEMH plan is written by the SENDCO and supported by the designated medical officer, Andy Southgate and the Safeguarding Officer (SPH)

-Monitoring and Evaluation of SEN/D
+Monitoring and Evaluation of SEND

-- Pupils with SEN/D will be more closely monitored than other pupils due to the SEN cycle of 'Assess, Plan, Do, Review'.
-Information will be gathered in preparation for the termly meeting with parents. - Learning Support staff will maintain their own assessment records on the pupils they work with.
+- Pupils with SEND will be more closely monitored than other pupils due to the SEND cycle of 'Assess, Plan, Do, Review'.
+Information will be gathered in preparation for the termly meeting with parents for pupils designated as Priority. - Learning Success staff will maintain their own assessment records on the pupils they work with.
 These will feed into the termly and annual review.